pow3rdown/public_scripts_and_tools/password_cracking/crack_sam_by_patterns/README.md

-# generate masks for cracking according to patterns
+# generate masks for cracking passwords according to patterns

 once we have a partially cracked sam file, this script can analyze the pattern of passwords already cracked and generate hashcat mask commands.